-If you treat your customer touchpoints as separate engagement channels, you need to do things differently.
+If you’re still treating your customer touchpoints as separate engagement channels, you need to do things differently.
+Smart businesses employ omnichannel customer engagement to power each and every customer interaction and track customer behaviors in one place.

 Customers expect convenience, speed, and personalization.
 They want to feel understood and valued, not like they’re explaining their story for the umpteenth time.
 Omnichannel customer engagement is how businesses meet these expectations, building loyalty and satisfaction.